(as adopted by the AER General Assembly 23 May 2018 in Oppland (NO))

 Invitations and draft agendas should be sent to members at least four weeks and working documents at least two weeks before the meetings.

 1.8 Delegates in all bodies of AER must hold a regional political mandate.
-They may give due written authorization for a representative.
+They may for a single occasion give due authorization for a representative.

 1.9 All votes in all AER bodies are by simple majority, defined as more than 50% of those present and voting, unless otherwise specified in the present statute.